 Early Life & Family

-On April 18, 1943, El Almirante departed New York City as part of Convoy H.X.-235, en route to Liverpool.
+On April 18, 1943, El Almirante departed New York City as part of Convoy H.X.
+235, en route to Liverpool.
 There were at least three dozen merchant ships assigned to the convoy (plus a variety of escorts for portions of the voyage).
-Several days into the voyage (probably April 20 or 21), El Almirante was lost after a collision with another vessel, Elias Boudinot.
+Several days into the voyage (probably April 20, 1943), El Almirante was lost after a collision with another vessel, Elias Boudinot.
 According to an entry in the Royal Navy’s Admiralty War Diaries: “EL ALMIRANTE sunk in collision with unknown ship convoy H.X.
 235 at 1920Z/21.
 41° 08’ N. 64° 27’ W. (12?) men missing.”

 If accurate, the ship sank approximately 250 nautical miles due east of Nantucket, Massachusetts.
 An entry the following day stated that El Almirante “sank in 8 minutes” and that “56 survivors landed [in] Halifax by NEW WESTMINSTER”, but Donovan was not among them.

-In mid-May 1943, Donovan’s family learned that he was missing in action.
-Since his body was not recovered, he was honored on the World War II East Coast Memorial in Battery Park, New York City.
-His name also appears on Newark’s war memorial and at Veteran’s Memorial Park in New Castle.
+Since his body was not recovered, Donovan was honored on the World War II East Coast Memorial in Battery Park, New York City.
+His name also appears on Newark’s war memorial and at Veterans Memorial Park in New Castle.

 Robert’s father was the Newark railroad station agent and the family lived in the train station agent and the family lived in the train station with bedrooms upstairs and living room, dining room and kitchen in an addition that extended in back.
 When Robert was inducted, his mother placed her Blue Star Mother emblem in the window next to the door now used as the entrance to the Newark History Museum.
 When he died, she hung her Gold [Star] Mother emblem in its place.